pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

   <figcaption>fffffffff.</figcaption>
 </figure>

 The Competition and Markets Authority reviewed the deal.
 They raised concerns about ATM switching, where Mastercard and Vocalink were two of only three credible providers.
 On the core issue, a card network acquiring the A2A infrastructure that could bypass it, the CMA found "no competition concerns."
-They accepted behavioral remedies: Mastercard would license some protocols and transfer LINK's messaging specification.
+They accepted behavioural remedies: Mastercard would license some protocols and transfer LINK's messaging specification.
 The deal was approved in April 2017.

 Brexit was no doubt a major political driver of the time, but it strikes me as a strange move nevertheless.
-For those who voted for Britain to leave the European Union, it was on a platform of increasing sovereignty, and "taking back control" from foreign powers.
-For the Government to promptly complete a fire sale of critical national infrastructure to an American corporation seems, at the very least, and if we're being generous — somewhat at odds with that ideology.
+Those who voted for Britain to leave the European Union did so on a platform of increasing sovereignty, and "taking back control" from foreign powers.
+For the Government to promptly complete a fire sale of critical national infrastructure to an American corporation seems, at the very least, and if we're being generous, somewhat at odds with that ideology.

 ---

-So Mastercard, together with Visa, operate a global duopoly on card payments, which includes the UK.
+So Mastercard and Visa operate a global duopoly on card payments, which includes the UK.

 They are both publicly traded US corporations whose legal obligation is to maximise returns for their, largely American, institutional investors like Vanguard and BlackRock.
 They have no duty to the British public, no obligation to keep fees low, and no requirement to act in the national interest.